jubako/jubako/spec/directory.rst

 kind of situation and usage :

 - Most applications want to access entries using text key (a name/url/path).
-- Some applications want to access entries using differents keys.
+- Some applications want to access entries using different keys.
 - Some applications may want different kind of entries in the same Jubako container.
 - Some applications may want to separate entries in different "namespaces".
 - Some applications may want to use a tree/directory index.